sansseriff/bevy_reactor/README.md

 The `Cx` parameter type is the most general and powerful.
 It's actually an amalgam of several traits, which includes:

-* `RunContextRead` - a trait that defines methods for *reading* mutables, resources, and other reactive data sources and tracking their use.
+* `ReadMutable` - methods for reading to instances of `Mutable`.
+* `WriteMutable` - methods for writing to instances of `Derived`.
+* `ReadDerived` - methods for reading from instances of `Derived`.
-* `RunContextWrite` - a trait that defines methods for *writing* to mutables, running callbacks and doing other actions which may mutate the world but which don't cause structural changes.
+* `RunContextWrite` - a trait that defines methods running callbacks and doing other actions which may mutate the world but which don't cause structural changes.
 * `RunContextSetup` - a trait that defines methods for *creating* new mutables, callbacks, memos and effects.